somaproject/acqboard/docs/signalchain/signalchain.rst

  Input Differential Amplification
 =================================

-There are an initial eight channels of input with high common-mode rejection.
+Eight channels of input with high common-mode rejection accept voltages ranging with an AC range of |pm| 20 mV.
 A constant gain of 100 results in a low-level bipolar signal.
 To accommodate the large DC offsets inherent in most electrophysiology recording environments, the inputs are AC-coupled.

 Optional analog high-pass filtering